jenkins-x/jx-docs/content/en/docs/build-test-preview/devpods.md

  From this point forward, any changes you make **(step 1 in diagram)**, trigger a Docker Image build, and you should see the output of that build command in your terminal as it happens.
 {{< /alert >}}

-Once you are happy with changes to your app, you go to **(step 2 in diagram)** and check-in your code, create a `Pull Request` at which point a `Jenkins X Pipeline` is triggered immediately to promote your changes to `Staging` enviornment.
+Once you are happy with changes to your app, you go to **(step 2 in diagram)** and check-in your code, create a `Pull Request` at which point a `Jenkins X Pipeline` is triggered immediately to promote your changes to `Staging` environment.

 ## Develop Using DevPods and a Web-based IDE

 If you prefer not to use an IDE on your desktop using a similar workflow as above.
 To edit the app code, you use the well known [Theia](https://www.theia-ide.org/) IDE.

 <figure>